Smart Bark is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Available in 10 different sizes to suit your car and your dog.
 Whilst not the cheapest option available, it is undeniably the safest.

+Interested in learning more ?
 Read our deep dive - Crash Tested Confidence: Thule Dog Crate Review

 Known for their simple, durable and well designed crates, Ellie-Bo offer the best value crates on the UK market.